 Table 3 below provides the annual timeline for the Department to issue Perkins V grant awards.
 Congress appropriates funding for Perkins V State grants in two installments, one of which becomes available on July 1 and a second which becomes available on October 1.
-In each fiscal year, the Secretary will issue program memoranda with State plan requirements and estimated State allocations, respectively, for the upcoming fiscal year.
+In each fiscal year, the Secretary will issue program memoranda with a reminder about the State plan submission requirements and due dates, and estimated State allocations, respectively, for the upcoming fiscal year.